West Ham United F.C. supporters: Politics

 A YouGov poll from 2014 found that West Ham supporters lean right politically.
 However, Stratford, where the club is based, is a left-wing area that traditionally votes Labour (but has an increasing vote for the Green Party), however 39% of the club's fans are based in the East of England, which predominantly votes for the Conservative Party.

-Racism, violence and hooliganism
+Hooliganism

-Certain factions of West Ham's supporters have a tradition of violence and hooliganism.
-Their former ground, Upton Park, has also witnessed racism amongst fans and here football hooliganism originated amongst bovver boys in the 1960s.
+Certain factions of West Ham's supporters have a tradition of violence and hooliganism, with football hooliganism originating amongst bovver boys in the 1960s.
 Sympathisers of the National Front handed out National Front leaflets outside Upton Park, particularly following the launch of the National Front youth newspaper Bulldog in 1977, and successfully sold club memorabilia carrying 'NF' slogans and motifs.